 30. Urges States and invites other public and/or private actors or institutions to contribute to the United Nations Voluntary Fund for Indigenous Peoples as an important means of promoting the rights of indigenous peoples worldwide and within the United Nations system;

 31. Decides to continue its consideration of this question at a future session, in conformity with its annual programme of work.

-39th meeting 26 September 2019

-[Adopted without a vote.]